 3. Moby Dick – Led Zeppelin

 “Moby Dick” is the ultimate track that senselessly assaults and treats your ears while pulling you through the emotions of angst and pleasure.

 Learning to play this song can leave you frustrated and make you want to pull your hair out.
-However, what’s a challenge if it doesn’t push you out of your comfort zone.
-Zeppelin’s “Moby Dick” only features the band members in the beginning and near end, whereas the rest of the song is out and out drummer John Bonham’s god-like performance.
+However, what’s a challenge if it doesn’t push you out of your comfort zone?
+Zeppelin’s “Moby Dick” only features the band members at the beginning and near the end, whereas the rest of the song is out and out drummer John Bonham’s god-like performance.